uzilan/v3/languages/csharp/exercises/concept/enums-advanced/.meta/design.md

 The Concepts this exercise unlocks are:

-- `enums-advanced`: know how to define a "flags" enum; know how to add, remove or check for flags; know how to change the underlying type of an enum.
+- `enums-advanced`: know how to define a "flags" enum; know how to add, remove or check for flags; know how to change the underlying type of an enum; know how to do compound assignment.

 ## Prequisites